contrast-zone/rewrite.js/README.md

 ---

-To get a feeling about *rewrite.js*, this is some math rewriting example code in *rewrite.js*:
+To get a feeling about *rewrite.js*, this is a math rewriting example code in *rewrite.js*:

     (
         (